 - Automatic multilingual captions through machine translation (AI): closed captions resulting from speech-to-text conversion and manual transcription can be automatically translated into closed captions in multiple languages.

 - Transcription in real time: humans can use Clevercast to type the transcription and/or translation in real time using a browser, resulting in closed captions in the video player.

-When using speech-to-text, viewers will see the live stream with a two-minute delay.
+Live streams with AI generated captions will have a slightly higher latency.
 This is necessary to render the closed captions as accurately as possible.
-During the delay, the AI engine is able to ingest the entire context at the time of conversion, which in turn leads to it interpreting the words correctly and then placing them in a sentence.
+During the additional delay, the AI engine is able to ingest the entire context at the time of conversion, which in turn leads to it interpreting the words correctly and then placing them in a sentence.
 Without this delay, conversion would often have to occur before the speaker is finished with a sentence, leading to incorrect choices of words and phrases.
-This delay also makes it possible to manually correct the captions before they are auto-translated or shown in the stream.
+This also makes it possible to manually correct the captions before they are auto-translated or shown in the stream.

 When using transcription, with or without auto-translation, there is only the normal HTTP Live Streaming delay of about 18-30 seconds.

 All types of closed captions can be combined with real-time audio translations through Translate@Home.
 Any number of languages is possible.

 Note that an event with closed captions currently has a maximum duration of 24 consecutive hours.
 The closed captions will keep appearing for 24 hours after you've set the event to

 Started.
 If your event spans multiple days, you should set the event to

 Accuracy of closed captions